-Under TUPE, a business is not judged by its name but by the use made of its assets, such as the:
+Under TUPE, what is considered to be a business or undertaking is not judged by its name but by the use made of its assets, such as the:

-To test whether a business has transferred, ask yourself whether the core assets of the business have transferred to the incoming employer and are being used in essentially the same kind of business activity as previously.
-TUPE will not apply if there are just shares, limited assets and/or equipment transferring to a different owner.
+To test whether a business or undertaking has transferred, ask yourself whether the core assets have transferred to the incoming employer and are being used in essentially the same kind of business activity as previously.
+TUPE will generally not apply if just shares, limited assets, and/or equipment are transferring to a different owner.